alejandrochang/StudyGuideNotes/redux.md

 ### What does the action creator do?
 The action creator is a function that is going to create or return a plain JS object.
-This plain JS object is referred to as the action.
+This plain JS object is referred to as the action which must have a TYPE and optionally can have a payload.

 ### What are the two things the Action has?
 The action has a type and a payload.
 The type: describes some change we want to make on our data.